optimal-system/Pico-Web-Server/README.md

 - read and write the config file (ssid, pwd, app data) in json
 - read data files in csv to select the config
 - keep all the text of the index.html in a data file for easy maintenance and translation

+All html files should be in a subdirectory called 'templates'.
+How do you do it in Github ?